Policy Tracker

 11342.575.

-(a) “Person,” “interested person,” “member of the public,” and any other similar terms referring to those who may engage with governmental agencies under this chapter do not include artificial intelligence systems, autonomous agents, robots, or other nonhuman entities, whether physical or digital.
+(a) “Person,” “interested person,” “member of the public,” and any other similar terms referring to those who may engage with governmental agencies under this chapter do not include artificial intelligence systems, autonomous agents, or robots, whether physical or digital.

 Section 11370.1.5 is added to the Government Code, to read: